BTraylor2265/Cyber-portfolio/README.md

 **Stack:** Python, Wireshark, TCP/IP

-I wanted to understand what suspicious network traffic actually looks like in packet data — not conceptually, but at the byte level.
+I wanted to understand what suspicious network traffic actually looks like in packet data not conceptually but at the byte level.
 So I built a parser that takes a Wireshark CSV export and runs it through six detection checks automatically.

 **What it catches:**
 - C2 beaconing — repeated connections from one internal host to one external IP (flagged at 15+ packets)